Miriamsayo/HospitalPatientSystem/README.md

 # HospitalPatientSystem
 PROJECT OVERVIEW

-The hospitalPatientSystem is a web-based application designed to manage hospital operations, including the management of patients, doctors,appointments, medicalrecords and departments.
-The system utilizes Django and Django REST framework to provide a RESTful API for seamless interaction with hospital data.
+The hospitalPatientSystem is a web-based application designed to manage hospital operations, including managing patients, doctors, appointments, medicalrecords, and departments.
+The system utilizes Django and Django REST framework to provide  RESTful API for seamless interaction with hospital data.

 GROUP MEMBERS ID